|Title:||Head Strength and Conditioning Coach (Football, women's basketball, M/W Cross Country, Track & Field)|

 |Previous College:||Maine '07|

 Matt King enters his second year on the speed, strength and conditioning staff at the University of Maine after arriving in March 2012.
 King was promoted to head strength and conditioning coach in the summer of 2013.
-Matt designs and implements the year-round speed, strength, and conditioning programs for the football, men's and women's basketball, baseball and women's soccer programs.
+Matt designs and implements the year-round speed, strength, and conditioning programs for the football, women's basketball, cross country and track & field.